 The Iron Mule Team

-Daniel is/has been an actor, singer, writer, teacher, puppeteer and filmmaker.
-He’s studied at Fordham University, The New School, DCTV and The Brooklyn Puppet Conspiracy.
-As a writer, his work has been selected as a Quarterfinalist in the Nichol Fellowship and has been recognized by The Austin Film Festival.
+is/has been an actor, singer, writer, teacher, editor, puppeteer and filmmaker.
+As a writer, his work has been selected as a Quarterfinalist in the Nichol Fellowship and The Austin Film Festival.
 As a performer he’s appeared on Broadway with Angela Lansbury and in dozens of television/radio commercials and recordings.
-He is one of the creators of the short film MobSpeak Institute and the YouTube channel RatsIslandTV.
-He was once a Toys R Us Kid and even sang back-up for Yoko One (no, that’s not a joke).
+His first short film, MobSpeak Institute, screened at film festivals nationwide.
+He has made films for the 9/11 Tribute Museum, the National WWII Museum, the Space Shuttle Endeavour, and the California Science Center, among others.
+He is one of the creators of the website RatsIsland.com.
+He was once a Toys R Us Kid and even sang back-up for Yoko Ono (no, that’s not a joke).

-Join us after the show to meet the filmmakers and something something something something something?
+Join us after the show to meet the filmmakers and fellow film fans!